DETAILED ACTION

 For claim 1, Musiani teaches:

-a fraud alerting component configured to alert a store clerk to a fraud if the person detector does not detect the person and the commodity detector does not detect both of the commodity and the storing body in a state in which settlement processing is executed for the commodity (¶ 90: error states regarding misplacement of item with regard to basket and cart; ¶ 106: alert supervisory personnel).
+control a state of a fraud alerting unit to initiate an alert state in response to determining that the processor does not detect the person and does not detect both of the commodity and the storing body in a state in which settlement processing is executed for the commodity (¶ 90: error states regarding misplacement of item with regard to basket and cart; ¶ 106: alert supervisory personnel).

-Musiani does not teach: a person detector configured to detect, based on an image capturing a target apparatus that is a fraud detection target, a person in a first area in a periphery of the target apparatus.
+Musiani does not teach: an interface for receiving images of a settlement apparatus in a point of sale (POS) system that has a registration apparatus that is separate from the settlement apparatus for detecting fraud; and detect, based on an image capturing a target apparatus that is a fraud detection target, a person in a first area in a periphery of the target apparatus.

 Sekine, however, teaches: